Skip to main content

 Awards Sculptures

-Each year we work with our partner daa to commission a unique Awards sculpture from an Irish-based sculptor.
+Each year we work with our Sculpture Commissioning Partner to commission a unique Awards sculpture from an Irish-based sculptor.

 Awards sculptures by John Rainey on stage at the 2022 Business to Arts Awards.
 The sculpture ‘Assemblage’ was commissioned by daa and Business to Arts for the 30th anniversary of the Business to Arts Awards.
 Photo: Conor McCabe